Content

 If you’re unsure, a hairstylist can help you identify if your hair is brittle and damaged and offer advice to encourage healthy hair growth.

-Some popular treatments include:
+Some worthwhile treatments include:

 Supplements.
 Brittle hair and telogen effluvium can be caused by vitamin deficiencies.
 Try a hair loss supplement like our biotin gummies to boost your nutrient levels.